Burial Insurance Topics

 When buying your casket just remember that it is simply a vessel to transport the body in a dignified manner before burial or cremation, and no casket will last forever, although some do take longer to decay.

-Caskets for Cremation
+Getting a Casket for Cremation

 If you’ve ever been to a cremation and been horrified by the waste as a beautiful mahogany casket disappears behind the velvet curtain into the fiery furnace you’re not on your own, but it might not be as bad as you first thought.
 It is very often possible to simply rent a casket for a cremation, it is not necessary to buy one, so you can still have your loved ones laid out in a beautiful casket for visitations etc, but it is simply rented from the funeral home.
 Other options are to choose a much cheaper unfinished wood box or similar container for a direct cremation, where no visitations are required.
 Funeral homes are required by law to provide this service so if you want it, just ask!